riskand/TOGAF-9.2-Acme-Enterprise/README.md

 Collaborative Sanbox Implementation TOGAF Standard

 <h3>Background Story</h3>
-Acme Enterprise is a start up company that run an online retail business.
-They sell product trough online marketplace platforms that provide API integration.
-Their current customers are buyers that buy product in marketplace platforms.
+Acme Enterprise is a startup company operating an online retail business.
+They sell products through online marketplace platforms that offer API integration.
+Their current customer base consists of buyers who purchase products on these marketplace platforms.
+Acme sources and sells products from multiple suppliers, relying on semi-real-time stock information.

 </p>
-Acme sell product they buy from suppliers when a buyer place an order through marketplace.
-In other words, Acme doesn't have their own stock.
-Instead they have semi realtime stock information which they get from multiple suppliers.
+As their business continues to grow, the owner aims to expand operations by creating a system that allows new suppliers to easily register.
+These suppliers should be able to add their products for sale, update stock levels and prices conveniently.
+Additionally, the system should facilitate the efficient management of product delivery directly from designated warehouses.

 </p>
-As their business is growing, the owner wants to expand the business so Acme would have a system where new suppliers can register easily, then add product to sell, update stock and price and in some way easy to handle delivery from their premises.

 </p>
 as per TOGAF 9.2 Standard, these are all phases in the cycle